ropensci-archive/roweb2/content/technotes/2020-04-30-code-highlighting/index.md

 <!--/html_preserve-->

+To generate a stylesheet for a given style, [use Hugo `hugo gen chromastyles --style=monokai > syntax.css` command](https://gohugo.io/content-management/syntax-highlighting/#generate-syntax-highlighter-css).
+You can then use the stylesheet as is, or tweak it.

 How does Chroma know what parts of code is of the string class for instance?
 Once again, regular expressions help, in this case in what is called a lexer.